 - Introduce different environments and a wide variety of objects.

 Another key point to consider is most scientific experiments and activities can be adapted to work for children of all ages.
-Scientist Steve Spangler has a great website with loads of experiments.
+Scientist Steve Spangler has a great website with loads of experiments that can be used to create science lesson plans for infants and toddlers, as well as for older children.
 It also showcases science-related products.

 There are many scientific concepts babies can easily learn about.